makenew/deck-bespoke.js/README.md

   via the setting in `brunch-config.coffee`.
 - Use `app/styles/main.scss` as the entry point for your styles.
 - All other assets may be placed under `app/assets`.
-- Wrap asset paths referenced in your markup with `DIGEST` for cache busting support.

 ### Meta Data